 - Impairment ratings

 - Respiratory evaluations

 - Drug and alcohol screening etc

-Based upon the services provided and the number of employees, the clinic can decide fee structure for an organization who wishes to take occupational medical services for its employees.
+Based on the services provided and the number of employees, the clinic can decide fee structure for an organization that wishes to take occupational medical services for its employees.

 Implementing Occupational Medicine into Your Clinic is the Need of Current Time

 A medical specialty that is greatly in demand today in the field of occupational medicine or occupational health.
 This branch of medicine is focused on providing care and treatment of work-related injuries.
 In the current times, it is gaining immense popularity and it is high in demand because many corporate businesses, industries, and small and large organizations look for outsourcing their occupational health and safety responsibility as it seems a fair and economical solution for managing occupational injuries.

 Occupational health experts are professionals trained to work in different healthcare settings, and these professionals are highly in demand today.
 Considering this high market demand, if a clinic providing regular care services, implements occupational medicine, it can gain several advantages and make its mark and presence in the various work domain.
 Implementing occupational medicine not only provides financial benefits to the clinic but also social benefits.
 Businesses both the corporate sector and industrial sector, whether on large scale or small scale look for reliable solutions for the health and safety of their workers and by providing dedicated occupational medicine services to employers, a healthcare clinic can gain great financial benefits, establish associations with the varied number of fields and can work towards sustainable development of the nation.